 Those critics were eventually proven wrong.
 Today, Bitcoin is not only worth thousands more than when it was just a conception.
 But it is also now one of several coins that have all contributed to a worldwide metaverse takeover.

 While these experts underestimated the coin as a concept, a great deal underestimated the technology to formulate it.
 Blockchain, in many ways, is more game-changing than Bitcoin itself.
 It has become the springboard for these alternative tokens to challenge Bitcoin as a leader in the crypto market and develop into digital entities that will undoubtedly play a prominent role in the new world of Web3.

 What Exactly Are Altcoins?

 Although Bitcoin is still ahead of the market in terms of price, many of these coins are scaling in ways that set them apart.
-In fact, according to experts, the second largest player, Ethereum, could even overtake Bitcoin as the world’s largest coin by the 2030s.
+In fact, according to experts, the second largest player, Ethereum, could overtake Bitcoin as the world’s largest coin by the 2030s.

 How Do You Invest In Altcoins?

-With a number of these coins setting up a stall in the run-up to Web3, for prospective investors looking for a place to put their cash, it is important to understand altcoins in the context of 2022.
+With a number of these coins setting up a stall in the run-up to Web3, for prospective investors looking for a place to put their cash, it is crucial to understand altcoins in the context of 2022.

 There are many reasons to admire this method.
 After all, Bitcoin itself is a mining-based coin.
-But having said that, there has been scrutiny about energy usage, especially in relation to the amount of computer power needed to validate a block.
+But having said that, there has been scrutiny about energy usage, especially concerning the amount of computer power needed to validate a block.
 With the world becoming more in tune with environmental issues, the mining process has been put under the spotlight and could affect how certain coins perform in the future.

 What Are The Most Popular Altcoins?